JensJoschi/variability_timing/methods.md

 In addition I did the same model with lme() to see if the results are similar.

 Generally all outcome statistics are inaccurate, because they expect that variance of each point is known, but I only provide a coarse estimate of vairance that is based on a very low within-population sample size (~4-10 points to get a slope estimate). that needs to be discussed.

+After fitting the models for the CDL~latitude data, I saw that the CDL from lab studies were consistently earlier(several months) than the day length that corresponds to winter onset.
+I therefore used the latitude of each study to calculate the day length on diapause onset, which I defined as {winter onset  - i=1,2...365 days}.
+I correlated observed CDLs with these 365 possible diapause onsets, using the model CDL~daylength - intercept, with daylength = f(latitude, diapause onset(i)).
+The model(i) with the lowest Komogorov-smirnov D was at meanwinter - 94 days.
+I ran the climate analysis again with different parameter combinations to search for a combination that is 94 days earlier.

 #### slope vs climate data
 to-do!